-In addition to the responsibilities outlined in the Scientific Diver Statement of Understanding and Code of Conduct, as a scientific diving intern, divermaster candidate, and a future industry professional, you are expected to exhibit the personal and professional characteristics listed below.
+In addition to the responsibilities outlined in the Scientific Diver Statement of Understanding and Code of Conduct, as a scientific diving intern, diversater candidate, future industry professional, and representative of the UMaine Scientific Diving Program, you will be expected to exhibit conscientious, ethical, and professional behavior at all times when interacting with students, university personnel, and other diving community professionals.
 You will follow the guidance of your supervisor in certain situations, but you must also be self-motivated and learn to assist the instructor by anticipating what needs to be done instead of waiting for instructions.